Luos-io/Documentation/docs/get-started/get-started3.md

     Blinker_Loop();
 ```

-Now flash _board 2_ and it's done!
+Now flash _board 2_, and it's done!

-To check if everything is OK, plug an USB cable into _board 1_.
-The _board 1_ led should blink thank to the _board 2_ app!
+To check if everything is OK, plug a USB cable into _board 1_.
+The _board 1_ LED should blink thanks to the _board 2_ app.

-**Congratulation you just create your first Luos distributed system!**
+**Congratulation, you just create your first Luos distributed system!**

-Now you can try to use pyluos-shell :
+Now you can try to use pyluos-shell:

 ```bash
 $ pyluos-shell